StevenBlack/vocab/million-dollar-words.md

 ### bumptious
 Overbearing or self-assertive to the point of being obnoxious; conceited bordering on arrogant.
-Sales- people in trendy, expensive shops can be bumptious.
+Salespeople in trendy, expensive shops can be bumptious.
 Pronounced BUMP-SHUSS.

 ### cabal
 A group engaged in secret plotting against authority.
-A cabal might be a political faction that scorns the government, or a splinter group of employees dissatis- fied with the head of their department.
-Often associ- ated with witches.
+A cabal might be a political faction that scorns the government, or a splinter group of employees dissatisfied with the head of their department.
+Often associated with witches.
 Pronounced KUH-BAHL.

 ### cache